His handling was sound but appeared to get his angles slightly wrong for both of Arsenal's goals.

 Kept going while some of his teammates wilted but his contribution was too fitful to change the course of the match.

 Struggled to make much impression against Arsenal's slick midfield ball players.

 Energetic display but unable to stop the combination play of Arsenal's attacking midfielders and his distribution was mixed.
 Subbed for Weimann.

 By a distance, Villa's liveliest attacker but was given little support by Benteke or those operating behind him.

 Looked short of fitness and desire before he ended his horror run with a fine diving header in the 76th minutes.
-Caused the Arsenal defence problems thereafter.
+Caused the Arsenal defense problems after.

 Strolled through the first half but earned his corn after the break as Villa mounted a decent late comeback.

-Left the pitch shaking his head in the 65th minute after being forced off by a crunching - and entirely legal - Vlaar challenge.
-A solid display but did little to suggest that he should keep the fit-again Gibbs out of the team.
+Left the pitch shaking his head in the 65th minute after being forced off by a crunching, and entirely legal, Vlaar challenge.
+Solid display but did little to suggest he should keep the fit-again Gibbs out of the team.

-Unfussy in defence and a threat whenever he advanced forward but spoilt an otherwise solid display by going AWOL for the Villa goal.
+Unfussy in defense and a threat whenever he advanced forward, but spoiled an otherwise solid display by going AWOL for the Villa goal.